asutherland/grokysis/src/grok-ui/components/raw_details/README.md

 reasonably fancy looking and they may get forked into more full-featured versions.

+With the sorch refactor, this is the hierarchy of the results and how they map:
+- { files, semantic } : `raw_results.jsx`, displays a tab for each of these.
+- semantic:
+  - dict with `raw symbol` key and `symbol info` value:

 The nesting hierarchy goes like (outer to inner), with props:
 - raw_results.jsx { rawResults }
 - hit_dict.jsx { hitDict, contentFactory }